 Kirkcaldy Pathhead Sands

-The beach is located to the East of Kirkcaldy overlooking the Firth of Forth and has just been re profiled and upgraded by Fife Coast & Countryside Trust with Funding from the Coastal Communities Fund.
+The beach is located to the East of Kirkcaldy overlooking the Firth of Forth and in 2016 was re profiled and upgraded by Fife Coast & Countryside Trust with Funding from the Coastal Communities Fund.
 Small coastal dunes have been reinstated replacing the poor coastal defences that once existed.

 Pathhead was an independent village before it was incorporated into the Royal burgh of Kirkcaldy.
 We know that in 1666 there were eighty houses in Pathhead. the town houses the historic Ravenscraig Castle commissioned by James II in 1460; many of the former premises of the Nairn's Linoleum Factories; and, the Manse, Historically, the village was a centre for nailmaking, It looks out over Pathhead Sands.